Mule (smuggling): Detection and medical treatment

 Routine detection of the smuggled packets is extremely difficult, and many cases come to light because a packet has ruptured or because of intestinal obstruction.
 Unruptured packets may sometimes be detected by rectal or vaginal examination, but the only reliable way is by X-ray of the abdomen.
 Hashish appears denser than stool, cocaine is approximately the same density as stool, while heroin looks like air.

 An increasingly popular type of swallowing involves having the drug in the form of liquid-filled balloons or condoms/packages.
 These are impossible to detect unless the airport has high-sensitivity X-Ray equipment, as a liquid mixture of water and the drug will most likely not be detected using a standard X-Ray machine.
 Most of the major airports in Europe, Canada, and the US have the more sensitive machines.

 In most cases, it is only necessary to wait for the packets to pass normally, but if a packet ruptures or if there is intestinal obstruction, then it may be necessary to operate and surgically remove the packets.
 Oil-based laxatives should never be used, as they can weaken the latex of condoms and cause packets to rupture.
 Emetics like syrup of ipecac, enemas, and endoscopic retrieval all carry a risk of packet rupture and should not be used.
 Repeat imaging is only necessary if the mule does not know the packet count.

-Ruptured packets can be fatal and often require treatment as for a drug overdose and may require admission to an intensive care unit.
+Ruptured packets can be fatal, leading to a drug overdose and may require admission to an ICU.
 Body packers are not always reliable sources of information about the contents of the packages (either because of fears about information being passed on to law enforcement agencies or because the mule genuinely does not know).
 Urine toxicology may be necessary to determine what drugs are being carried and what antidotes are needed.